zendesk/sell-custom-objects-invoices-app/doc/pt2.md

   updated_at: '2021-02-16T14:21:14.000Z'
 }

 Setup is ready.
-Please follow the next steps of tutorial.
+Please follow the next steps of the tutorial.
 ```
 Now your schema is all set.
 You can review created Object Type and relation in **Admin Center** > **Sunshine** > **Objects** / **Relationships** and we can proceed to running the app locally.